joesessions/joesessions.github.io/README.md

 # joesessions.github.io
 My portfolio
-# Making an edit for a tutorial Azure Function
+# Making an edit for a tutorial Azure Function.
+Not once, but twice!!